Last Updated 1.17.2018

 - Your brand fonts and how they should be used (headlines, body copy, callouts, etc.)

 - Brand voice/messaging — the phrases you use, the tone, and personality of your message

 - Rules (templates) for creating social media sharing graphics

 You don’t have to get fancy about this.
-If you want to create a beautiful brand board there are templates out there that can help you do that, but honestly all you need is to put this information in a Google doc so you can refer to it when you’re making social media graphics, advertisements, documents your customers will see, etc.
+If you want to create a beautiful brand board there are templates out there that can help you do that, but honestly, all you need is to put this information in a Google doc so you can refer to it when you’re making social media graphics, advertisements, and documents your customers will see.